 Maybe it was the firing issues early on.
-Maybe it was the fact that the police and military didn’t adopt the gun.
+Maybe it was the fact the military and law enforcement officials didn't adopt the gun.

 Whatever the reason, it's finally time to take another look at the Px4 Storm and realize that this semi-automatic handgun is, hands down, the best Beretta on the market.

 Need convincing?
-Let’s start out with size.
-Okay, maybe you prefer a larger pistol, but size doesn’t always equal quality.
+Let's start out with size.
+OK, maybe you prefer a larger, full-size pistol, but barrel length doesn't always equal quality.

 Need more convincing?
 Check out this review of the Px4 Storm.

-When the Px4 loads those rounds, it doesn’t use a tilt-barrel design, like most pistols on the market today.
-It uses a rotating barrel locking system.
+When the semi-auto Px4 loads those rounds, it doesn't use a tilt-barrel design like most pistols on the market today.
+It uses a rotating-barrel locking system.

 The cam operation uses lugs on the barrel and a peg on the locking block that fits into a channeled groove fitted on the barrel.

 The rotating barrel makes it a very accurate pistol.
 How accurate?
-Using three dot, metal sights, at 15 yards, groupings have been reported between about 2 to 3.5 inches, depending on the rounds used.
-All shots struck the center mass of the target and were fired at one second intervals.
+Using three-dot metal sights, at 15 yards, groupings are reportedly around 2-3.5 inches, depending on the ammo.
+All shots struck the center mass of the target in one-second intervals.

 That brings us to the recoil system.
 The pistol has a lower bore-axis and channels recoil energy into the rotation of the barrel.
 Decreases muzzle flip, and the perceived recoil is a lot less.